Multivariate LSTM-FCNs for Time Series Classification: Background Works

 \subsection{Attention Mechanism}

-An attention mechanism conditions a context vector $C$ on the target sequence $y$.
-This method is commonly used in neural translation of texts. \textit{Bahdanau et al.}\cite{bahdanau2014neural} argues the context vector $c_i$ depends on a sequence of \textit{annotations} $(h_1, ..., h_{T_{x}})$, where an encoder maps the input sequence.
-Each annotation, $h_i$, comprises of information on the whole input sequence, while focusing on regions surrounding the $i$-th word of the input sequence.
-The weighted sum of each annotation, $h_i$, is used to compute the context vector as follows:
+An attention mechanism conditions a context vector $V$ on the target sequence $y$.
+This method is commonly used in neural translation of texts. \textit{Bahdanau et al.}\cite{bahdanau2014neural} argues the context vector $v_i$ depends on a sequence of \textit{annotations} $(b_1, ..., b_{T_{x}})$, of length $T_x$ which is the maximum length of the input sequence $x$, where an encoder maps the input sequence.
+Each annotation, $b_i$, comprises information on the whole input sequence, while focusing on regions surrounding the $i$-th word of the input sequence.
+The weighted sum of each annotation, $b_i$, is used to compute the context vector as follows:

 The weight, $\alpha_{ij}$, of each annotation is calculated through :